 Zimbabwe's prime minister, Morgan Tsvangirai, has vowed to fight a unilateral decision by President Robert Mugabe to hold national elections on July 31.

-Tsvangirai has accused his government coalition partner of acting "unconstitutionally."
-The prime minister says he can not accept the date.
+Mr. Tsvangirai has accused his government coalition partner of acting "unconstitutionally."
+The prime minister says he cannot accept the date.

-The constitutional court issued the ruling in May in response to a lawsuit from an activist who demanded Mugabe set an election date before parliament ends its term on June 29.
+The constitutional court issued the ruling in May in response to a lawsuit from an activist who demanded Mr. Mugabe set an election date before parliament ends its term June 29.

-However, Prime Minister Tsvangirai has said he would not support any election date that comes before democratic reforms are enacted.
+Prime Minister Tsvangirai, however, has said he would not support any election date that comes before democratic reforms are enacted.

 He vowed to take the matter to court.